gaycoderprincess/MostWantedOpenLimitAdjuster/README.md

 Experiment for Need for Speed: Most Wanted that removes or increases certain memory limits

+## Disclaimer

+Due to the current programming landscape, I feel that it's necessary to explicitly state that this project had zero assistance or any other kind of involvement from any sort of "AI agent" and it never will.
+This mod was entirely built by hand, by a human being, and I believe that any project that cannot also claim this about itself is not worth people's time.
+The only acceptable amount of AI use is zero AI use.

 ## Installation

 - Make sure you have v1.3 of the game, as this is the only version this plugin is compatible with. (exe size of 6029312 bytes)